 Beginning a VOICE for LIFE program may at first seem like a daunting task.
-A good place to begin, either for the seasoned choir trainer who may or may not have had experience with RSCM training materials or for the choir trainer who may be beginning his or her first position, is the VOICE for LIFE Choir Trainer's Book, currently under revision for 2013.
-This book is laid out to correspond with the Light Blue, Dark Blue, Red, and Yellow levels.
-(Click here for information and free downloads available for the new White Level.)
+A good place to begin, either for the seasoned choir trainer who may or may not have had experience with RSCM training materials or for the choir trainer who may be beginning his or her first position, is How To Use VOICE for LIFE.
+This book, along with the VOICE for LIFE Guide to Musicianship, is laid out to correspond with the White, Light Blue, Dark Blue, Red, and Yellow levels.

 In the Purchase Materials section of our web site you will find links to three American companies that offer RSCM materials at a discounted price to RSCM members.
 The yearly cost of membership in RSCM America will quickly be offset by the discounted price of materials either to begin or to sustain your VOICE for LIFE program.
 This link in no way indicates a preference of one company over another, but will give you an idea of the cost of individual materials.

 VOICE for LIFE is designed to be a flexible program adaptable to your individual situation.
 To that end, we have gathered responses from RSCM America members presently using the program that describe how they implement it to their best advantage.

 Q: What's the bare minimum I need?
 I have almost no budget!